 Something happened to Brita this spring.
 It’s as if someone put social magic powder in the marketing team’s water pitcher, transforming them into social giants overnight.

-Out of the 1000 non-alcoholic “drinks” brands we track, Brita moved up from 250 to the top 10 in the past 6 months (top 4 if you exclude energy drinks), thanks to a range of successful content types and storytelling modes.
-They’ve been especially skilled at sound strategy, creating several addictive, ear-catching tunes, backed by 1st-rate storytelling around “couple life.” (e.g. apparently men are worse at refilling the Brita!).
+Out of the 1000 non-alcoholic “drinks” brands we track, Brita moved up from 250 to the top 10 in the past 6 months (#1 in Jul-Aug if you exclude Red Bull), thanks to a range of successful content types.
+They’ve been especially skilled at sound strategy, creating addictive, ear-catching tunes backed by 1st-rate storytelling around “couple life,” college life..
 If you want to gain a foothold into the Brita social oeuvre, may we suggest you start with this one, or that one.

 Expect Brita’s growth to be sustained.
 Social owned excellence is a skill under 5% of brands achieve — and those that do kick off virtuous cycles (e.g. via trial, UGC, comments)